introvertapp/introvert/README.md

 ## Current media server support
 - [Emby](https://emby.media)
-  * Full metadata, image (poster and logo) and intro timestamp support
+  * Full metadata, image (poster and logo) and intro segment timestamp support
 - [Jellyfin](https://jellyfin.org)
   * Metadata and image (poster and logo) support only.
-Jellyfin doesn't have native support for intro timestamps.
-Timestamps can be manually entered or you can try using intro detection in the app.
+Jellyfin doesn't have native support for segments timestamps.
+Timestamps can be manually entered, using segments timestamps detection and/or via Segment Video Editor.
 - [Plex](https://www.plex.tv)
   * Metadata and image (poster and logo) support only.
-Timestamps can be manually entered or you can try using intro detection in the app.
+Timestamps can be manually entered, using segments timestamps detection and/or via Segment Video Editor.
 - Local storage
   * Metadata and image (poster) support only.
-Timestamps can be manually entered or you can try using intro and credits detection in the app.
+Timestamps can be manually entered, using segments timestamps detection and/or via Segment Video Editor.

 ## Features

 - Browse shows from your media server or directly from storage location
 - View seasons and episodes
 - Search for TV shows and episodes in your library (ex.
 "Seinfeld", "Seinfeld The Wallet", "Seinfeld S04E05")
-- Edit intro and credits timestamps per episode
+- Edit segments timestamps per episode
+- Edit and/or add segments via Segments Video Editor (BETA - Works with Chrome only for now)
-- Submit intros and credits to [IntroDB](https://introdb.app) and [TheIntroDB](https://theintrodb.org)
+- Submit segments timestamps to [IntroDB](https://introdb.app) and [TheIntroDB](https://theintrodb.org)
 - Avoid duplicate submissions via lookup checks
 - Optional local database tracking of submitted episodes
 - Visual indicator for already submitted episodes
-- Scan for missing episode intros and credits
+- Scan for missing episode segments
 - Multi-provider support (Emby + Jellyfin + Plex + Local)
 - Launch show or episode directly from the app in your current provider (Emby, Jellyfin or Plex)
 - Optional HTTP and HTTPS support with cert generation